RobbieGM/cadence/README.md

 - PWA, usable offline
 - Data is saved client-side but can be exported for sharing
 - Chords are quick to input
   - MIDI keyboard support
 - Each track can be assigned tags
 - Output is generated with Markov chains or some more advanced model
   - Training data is selected by tags or by individual tracks
 - No server should be necessary

-## Tech stack
+- Select "all" for tags

-- SolidJS
+- Reorder key signature selector
--
+- Fix pasting: "Am C" + "D Em" = "Am C D Em" not "Am CD Em"

 ## Usage